dlebansais/Easly-Language/Doc/Nodes/Type/KeywordAnchoredType.md

 # Keyword Anchored Type

-A keyword anchored type is an anchored type using one of the predefined language entities as anchor (See Anchored Type).
+A keyword anchored type is an anchored type using one of the predefined language entities as anchor (See [Anchored Type](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Type/AnchoredType.md)).

 The following keywords can be used as anchor:
 + `True`, `False` and `Retry`.
 The resulting type is the language-defined *Boolean* type.
 + `Current`.
 The resulting type is the same as the class where the keyword anchored type is used.
 + `Result` and `Value`.
 These keywords can be used only within a property or indexer: in the getter for `Result`, in the getter or setter for `Value`.
 The resulting type is the same as the property or indexer.
 + `Exception`.
 The resulting type is the language-defined *Exception* type
 + `Indexer`.
-The class where this keyword is used must have an indexer, and the resulting type is an agent (See Agents) for this indexer.
+The class where this keyword is used must have an indexer, and the resulting type is an indexer type.

 For example: